Information-Theoretic Approaches to Differential Privacy

 \subsection{Bounding the Information Cost}

-On the contrary to the common client-server setting where the server answers queries of clients based on its access policy, in the two-party distributed setting parties execute their analysis on joint data where the aim is to provide a two-sided privacy guarantee for each party's data where each side sees the protocol/mechanism as a differentially private version of the other side's input data.
-Information cost of a two-user differential privacy model in such a setting refers to the amount of information gathered from each parties' inputs using the exchanged messages.
-In order to prove the usefullness and practicality of differential privacy, \cite{MMP+10}, McGregor \textit{et al.} characterized a fundamental connection between the information cost and differential privacy.
-Accordingly, the authors presented an upper bound on the information cost of such a mechanism by defining the cost as the mutual information between the inputs and the random transcript of the mechanism denoted $\Pi(.,.)$ which is the sequences of exchanged messages between the two parties. \begin{definition}[Information Cost] For two inputs $X$ and $Y$ of a two-party mechanism $\mathcal{M}$ with probability distribution $P$, the information cost of the mechanism is defined as
+Contrarily to the common client-server setting where the server answers queries of clients based on its access policy, in the two-party distributed setting parties execute their analysis on joint data where the aim is to provide a two-sided privacy guarantee for each party's data.
+In such a setting, each side sees the protocol/mechanism as a differentially private version of the other side's input data.
+Information cost of a two-user differential privacy model in such a setting refers to the amount of information gathered from each party's inputs using the exchanged messages.
+In order to prove the usefullness and practicality of differential privacy, McGregor \textit{et al.} characterizes in \cite{MMP+10} a fundamental connection between the information cost and differential privacy.
+Accordingly, the authors presents an upper bound on the information cost of such a mechanism by defining the cost as the mutual information between the inputs and the random transcript of the mechanism denoted $\Pi(.,.)$ which simply is the sequences of exchanged messages between the two parties. \begin{definition}[Information Cost] For two inputs $X$ and $Y$ of a two-party mechanism $\mathcal{M}$ with probability distribution $P$, the information cost of the mechanism is defined as